*Updated with 2019 information*

-It’s the middle of flu season here in Huntsville and the Tennessee Valley has been hit hard.
+It’s the peak of flu season here in Huntsville and the Tennessee Valley has been hit hard.
 Chances are good you know several people who have had it or have it now.
 Some local schools are even struggling with the decision to close for a few days in order to thoroughly disinfect their classrooms, in hopes it will slow the spread of flu.

 Currently, the CDC has Alabama in a “red zone” – indicating high activity of reported influenza.